 The Stonehill Member Screen questions give us a few more details that are not included in the main section of the Common Application.
 After adding Stonehill to your list of colleges through the college search function, you will be able to answer the Stonehill questions.
 Stonehill requires that applicants submit an essay of 500 words or less that answers the following prompt:

 2018 Stonehill writing supplement (required - 500 WORD MAXIMUM)

 In your own words, please explain your reasons for transferring to Stonehill and the goals you hope to accomplish in your college career.

 Your final official High School Transcript will need to be submitted as part of your application.
 Your transcript should include your academic record for grades 9, 10, 11 and 12.
 Your transcript should also show your cumulative grade point average (GPA), your class rank (if your school calculated one).
 We expect that your transcript will show successful completion and graduation from high school.

-A Transfer Registrar Report reflecting good academic and disciplinary standing at all institutions where you were previously enrolled is required.
+A College Report reflecting good academic and disciplinary standing at all institutions where you were previously enrolled is required.
 The report must be completed by a college official who has access to both your academic record and your disciplinary record.
-A Transfer Registrar Report is required for any institution you attended on a full time basis.
-The Transfer Registrar Report form is included in the online Common Application.
+A College Report is required for any institution you attended on a full time basis.

 Instructor Evaluations help us get to know you from a different perspective.
 The evaluation form will ask your professor to provide insights into your intellectual promise, creative thought, leadership, integrity, and self-confidence.
 Ask for evaluations from professors who know you well, and be sure to ask far enough in advance for them to thoughtfully consider your time together!
 We require that you provide one (1) Instructor Evaluation.
 Instructor Evaluation forms are included in the online Common Application.